pablogsal/a_star_algorithm/README.md

 frontier = DijkstraHeap( Node(0, start, None) )
 ```

-This line creates a DijkstraHeap object.
+This line creates a DijkstraHeap object and puts the starting point in it.
 We will see later how this can be implemented but the best part is that....This is not part of the algorithm!
 What is a DijkstraHeap then?
 This is a **priority queue** that has the following properties:

 * If we try to insert an already visited element in the queue the DijkstraHeap will do nothing.
 * The DijkstraHeap always pop the element that has the lowest cost and NEVER pops an already visited element.

 Cool!
 So this DijkstraHeap knows the visiting order of the elements.
 Its **like a heap but never pops an already visited element**.

+By the way, a Node object is a tuple of the form ( cost_so_far, point, point_from_we_came ).

 ```python
 while frontier: